 Noted is no-frills; there’s no fancy text formatting, no markdown support and no choice of colour scheme (nope, not even solarized or nord); and you can’t insert images, create links, or tag/group notes.

-But for me, and anyone else living a multi-device, cross-platform life the lack of sync ability feels more like an inconvenience.
+But for me (and anyone else living a multi-device, cross-platform life) the lack of sync ability feels like an inconvenience.
 I move between multiple devices throughout the day.
-Notes stored on one machine is a hassle.
+Notes stored on one machine, inaccessible from another is… Well, it’s a hassle.

-While Noted is free to use it is not open source (which will be an issue for some people, so I figured I’d mention it).
-The app is available for macOS and Linux systems already, and a Windows build is listed as “coming soon”.
+And although Noted is free to use it is not open source (which will be an issue for some people, so I figured I’d mention it).
+The free app is available for macOS and Linux systems already, while a Windows build is listed as “coming soon”.

 If you’re running Ubuntu or another Linux distribution that supports